andreterceiro/dio-claro-spring--spring-secutiry-jwt/README.md

 A `JWT` token (mapped to an object) **in the header of the request** will deal with the authentication.
 We do this in the next steps.

 Now we created the class JWTObject in the secutiry package.
 This class do not have any annotations.
+This class is related to the conversion `token` to `object` and `object` to `token`.